- Fatigue affects 75 to 95 percent of people with MS.

 Multiple sclerosis (MS) causes many symptoms that can disrupt your quality of life.
-It’s no surprise that MS is associated with physical fatigue, but sleep problems are not as widely known.
+MS is known in part for the physical fatigue it causes.
+But the sleep problems associated with MS aren’t as widely known.

-The nerve spasms associated with MS are the causes of related sleep apnea.
+Nerve spasms associated with MS can cause related sleep apnea.
 Apnea should be addressed by a sleep specialist immediately to prevent long-term damage to the body.

-Overactive bladder is a common condition that causes frequent urination.
-At night, this is called nocturia, a sleep problem experienced by many patients with MS. When you have nocturia, you may wake up frequently in the middle of the night with strong urges to urinate.
-Most of the time, you may not even have to release very much urine.
-Nocturia may be treated with the help of overactive bladder medications to help calm down the muscles.
+Nocturia is a sleep problem experienced by many patients with MS. Having nocturia means you wake up frequently in the middle of the night with strong urges to urinate.
+You may not release very much urine most of the time but find yourself waking up anyway.

 Periodic limb movements in sleep (PLMS) is characterized by involuntary movements during periods of rest.
-These can be as small as toe movements, or as large as leg bends at the knee.
-Because PLMS movements can be large, the motion is likely to wake you up in the middle of the night.
-Unfortunately, MS medications can’t relieve PLMS, but a sleep specialist might be able to help.
+These can be as small as toe movements, or as significant as leg bends at the knee.
+Large PLMS movements are likely to wake you up in the middle of the night.

-Like sleep apnea, hypersomnia causes you to feel excessively tired during the day.
+Hypersomnia causes you to feel excessively tired during the day.
 What sets hypersomnia apart is that the tiredness isn’t related to interrupted sleep at night.
-In fact, MS patients who have hypersomnia take frequent naps during the day, no matter how much shut-eye they get.
-Often the naps come at inappropriate times, such as during work.
-These naps lure you into deep sleeping spells that can be difficult to wake from.
+MS patients who have hypersomnia may take frequent naps during the day, no matter how much shut-eye they get at night.
+These naps can come at inappropriate times, such as during work, and can lure you into deep sleeping spells.
 Hypersomnia can also cause irritability and anxiety.

 Narcolepsy is a disorder that disturbs sleep-wake cycles.
 A “sleep attack” causes uncontrollable drowsiness, and may come at any time.
-As with MS, an autoimmune reaction within the brain may cause narcolepsy.
+An autoimmune reaction within the brain may cause narcolepsy.

-Narcolepsy is more common in patients with MS than it is in the general population.
 Most narcolepsy occurs due to low levels of a neurotransmitter called hypocretin, which is produced by the hypothalamus.
-A 2003 study found that hypersomnia and narcolepsy may occur when MS lesions appear in that region of the brain.
+A 2012 study stated that brainstem and hypothalamic lesions resulting from MS can bring about symptomatic narcolepsy.

-While many sleep problems are associated with MS, it’s important to receive an evaluation from a doctor.
-Sleep apnea, overactive bladder, and hypersomnia may be stand-alone conditions that aren’t necessarily caused by MS. Other possible causes include underactive thyroid (hypothyroidism), obesity, and bladder infections.
-Making this determination is important in terms of finding the right medications.
+It’s important to have your sleep problems evaluated by a doctor.
+Sleep apnea, overactive bladder, and hypersomnia may be stand-alone conditions not necessarily caused by MS. Other possible causes include underactive thyroid (hypothyroidism), obesity, and bladder infections.
+Making this determination is important for finding the right treatments and medications.

-Never self-medicate for any sleep problem, as this can interfere with your MS treatment plan.
+Never self-medicate for any sleep problem.
+Doing so can interfere with your MS treatment plan and your overall health.